 My advice here is to look for quick wins.
 For example, hardware refresh cycle management is relatively established and makes a great candidate for a first Evergreen IT project.
 It is something that you can get your arms around immediately — whereas sorting out shadow IT and licensing for software will be too overwhelming at first and may even need it's own project!
 Don't try to do everything at once — ease into it and expand from there.

 After you have an idea of what your scope is, you will have to create a business case for it to get your budget and resources approved.
 Here, you have a few different options.
 For example, you could decide on how many versions you want to support and then manage your operating system or your applications to N-1, N-2, N-3, N-X. It simply depends on how far you want to go with the lifecycle management and how far back you want to go.

 1.3 Assemble Your Team

-Once you have got your business case in place, you will need to define what your expectations regarding your Evergreen IT management team are.
+Once you have got your business case in place, you will need to define your expectations for your Evergreen IT management team.
 For this, you will need to answer these questions: